Tutorial 3: Build a PDF chatbot with Cortex Search¶

 Introduction¶

 This tutorial describes how to build a chatbot from a dataset of PDF documents using Cortex Search.
 In Tutorial 2, you learned how to build a chatbot from text data that was already extracted from its source.
-This tutorial walkts through an example of extracting that text from the PDFs using a basic Python UDF, then ingesting the extracted data into a Cortex Search Service.
+This tutorial walks through an example of extracting that text from the PDFs using a basic Python UDF, then ingesting the extracted data into a Cortex Search Service.

 What you will learn¶

-Extract text from a set of PDF files in a stage using a Python UDF.
+- Extract text from a set of PDF files in a stage using a Python UDF.

-Create a Cortex Search Service from the extracted text.
+- Create a Cortex Search Service from the extracted text.

-Create a Streamlit-in-Snowflake chat app that lets you ask questions about the data extracted from the PDF documents.
+- Create a Streamlit-in-Snowflake chat app that lets you ask questions about the data extracted from the PDF documents.

 Prerequisites¶